BIGJRA/BIGJRA.github.io/rejuv.md

 - I'm starving...
 (Aelita +2)
 - No distractions!
 (Neutral)

-If you go with the first option, you’ll get *Vanilla, Chocolate,* or *Strawberry Ice Cream*.
+If you go with the first option, you'll get *Vanilla, Chocolate,* or *Strawberry Ice Cream*.

 Route 3 Left Vendor Shop